 Find out more about asset financing and whether it’s right for your business with our useful guide…

 From phones and photocopiers, computers or vans and tractors, most businesses need equipment or ‘assets’ to get the job done.
-Asset finance is a way of obtaining goods for your business without paying the full amount up front.
+Asset finance is a way of obtaining goods for your company without paying the full amount up front.

 Asset finance allows you to pay in instalments to enable you to free up capital to invest back into your business.
 It is an alternative to a business bank loan or overdraft that allows you to purchase equipment or machinery that you need to grow and take on new contracts and customers, without having to stall your activity by waiting until it is affordable upfront.
 You will pay back a set amount in instalments over a set period of time.

-It involves paying an agreed amount to use an asset over an agreed period of time to avoid paying the full amount up front.
+Asset finance involves paying an agreed amount to use an asset over an agreed period of time to avoid paying the full amount up front.

 Leasing asset finance

 You rent the asset rather than buy it.
 Rentals are calculated over an agreed term.

 - They lease the asset to you for a fixed monthly sum